 PRESENT: Julie Cassiday (Chair), Connor Dempsey, Larry Kaplan, Angela Liu, David Michael, Dave Pilachowski, Patrick Spero, Dinny Taylor, and Nana Taylor.
 GUEST: Robin Kibler, Head of Collection Management.

-1. Welcome: Julie welcomed the committee and thanked members for their willingness to serve this years.
+1. Welcome: Julie welcomed the committee and thanked members for their willingness to serve this year.
 Members introduced themselves, and the group reviewed the committee website.
 The website will be used to share agendas, documents, and meeting minutes.
-Julie also announced that the task of taking meetings minutes will rotate between members, and she thanked Dave for taking minutes at today’s meeting..
+Julie also announced that the task of taking meetings minutes will rotate between members, and she thanked Dave for taking minutes at today’s meeting.

 2. Review of 2011-2012 Annual Report and Future Issues: Dave provided a brief overview of these two documents, which had been distributed in advance.
 Two future meeting agenda items were identified: LibQual user survey results and scholarly communication, including the new institutional repository Unbound: the Williams Digital Commons.